wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 ## Flag form

 If the NS name's first label is `svcb`, this is regarded as a "flag".
-When contacting a flagged nameserver, participating resolvers SHOULD perform a synchronous binding check, and upgrade to a secure transport if appropriate, before issuing the query.
+The presence of a flag indicates that the nameserver operator encourages recursive resolvers to perform a synchronous binding check and establish a secure connection before issuing the query.
+Resolvers that prefer opportunistic encryption (as in {{?I-D.draft-ietf-dprive-unauth-to-authoritative}}) MAY perform this check asynchronously instead.

 The presence of this flag does not guarantee that the corresponding SVCB records are actually present.

+Resolver implementors should take care to avoid resolution loops when performing binding checks, with special consideration for misconfigured zones.

 ## Menu form